WayScience/cell-health-data/README.md

 2. Perform segmentation
 3. Define a new single-cell focused dataset of isolated single cells
 4. Compute single cell embeddings
-    a.
-Using CellProfiler
+  - Using CellProfiler
-    b.
-Using DeepProfiler
+  - Using DeepProfiler
-5. Process both kinds of embeddings
+5. Process both kinds of embeddings using pycytominer

 These data were originally used as part of the publication [Way et al. 2021](https://doi.org/10.1091/mbc.E20-12-0784).